Super-Protocol/docs/docs/marketplace/all-orders/order.md

 Read about [statuses](/fundamentals/orders#order-status).

 **Lease Remaining** indicates the remaining time until the order is completed and gets the Done status.
 It is calculated by dividing the remaining order balance by the total cost of all the <a id="offer"><span className="dashed-underline">offers</span></a> priced per hour.
-For Deploy orders with the Deployed status, it is the duration the model will remain operational.
+For deployment orders with the Deployed status, it is the duration the model will remain operational.

 ## Financials